MagUbas/Labyrinth-game/README.md

-How i worked on this project
+# How I worked on this project  <br />
-  This was my first "bigger"  project in JavaScript.
+  This was my first "bigger"  project in JavaScript. <br />
-  My goal was to:
+  My goal was to: <br />
   - teach myslef how javascript works in conecction to css and html files
   - understand basic javascript logic
   - make something fun :)

-How to navigate this project
+ # How to navigate this project <br />
- This is pretty straightforward project.
-It is a small labyrinth game , that can be played on 6 different game boards sizes / diffculty levels.
+ This is a pretty straightforward project.
+It is a small labyrinth game, <br />
+ that can be played on 6 different difficulty levels. <br />

-If i had more time I would change this
+ # If I had more time I would change this <br />
- -Make it more visually appealing.
+ - Make it more visually appealing.
- -Fix visuall error on 25 rows/columns size board
+ - Fix visuall error on 25 rows/columns size board